Desktop Software Features

 Automatic labeling: Each line can be automatically labeled with the length and call.
 End points can be marked for easier recognition.
 End points can also be labeled with information like the interior/exterior angles and Lat/Long coordinates.

-rotated in any direction.
-Drawings can include a call
+Call Lists: Drawings can include a call

 Interoperability: Metes and Bounds deed plotting software has been designed to be as compatible with as many different systems and programs as possible.